By Stephen Nichols, adapted from Welcome to the Story: Reading, Living, and Loving God’s Word.

 Here’s how Bonhoeffer expresses the way in which the Word of God becomes our story: We become a part of what once took place for our salvation.
 Forgetting and losing ourselves, we, too, pass through the Red Sea, through the desert, across the Jordan into the promised land.
 With Israel, we fall into doubt and unbelief and through punishment and repentance experience again God’s help and faithfulness.
 All this is not mere reverie but holy, godly reality.
 We are torn out of our own existence and set down in the midst of the holy history of God on earth.
 There God dealt with us, and there He still deals with us, our needs and our sins, in judgment and grace.

 This post is adapted from Welcome to the Story: Living, Loving, and Living God’s Word by Stephen Nichols.
-Get it for just $4.99—but only through the end of March.

 The headings and title of this post are the additions of the editor.
 The author’s views do not necessarily represent those of Faithlife.